eosrio/hyperion-docs/docs/install.md

 Keep track of these passwords, we’ll need them again soon.

 !!! note
     You can alternatively use the `interactive` parameter to manually define your passwords.

+!!! note
+    The minimal security scenario is not sufficient for production mode clusters.
+Check the [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/security-basic-setup.html) for more information.

 #### RabbitMQ Installation